Why bother to sequence your genome at home?

 6. Basecalling

 What actually comes off the MinION is not DNA sequence - it's electrical signal.
-The pod5 file is a waveform.
+As DNA threads through each pore, the local current changes; MinKNOW captures these changes as a continuous waveform and saves them in ONT's binary signal format, called pod5.
 Turning pod5 into A/C/G/T text is called basecalling, and it's done by running the signal through a neural network trained to recognise which currents correspond to which bases.

 ONT's basecaller is Dorado.
 Two model sizes matter.
 HAC (high-accuracy, ~99% per-base) is fast enough to run in real time during the sequencing run on a decent machine, and is the default.
-SUP (super-accurate, ~99.5%) uses a bigger neural net that is roughly 10× slower than HAC - worth running on clinically important regions only.
+SUP (super-accurate, ~99.5%) uses a bigger neural net that is roughly 10× slower than HAC - worth running on clinically important regions only if you're tight on time.

 Benchmark - two machines, 30 Gb run

-The practical question is which model to run on which hardware.
-On a decent machine (M3 or better Apple Silicon, or any reasonable NVIDIA GPU) MinKNOW runs HAC live during the run, so by the time the flow cell finishes you already have a HAC-called BAM.
-SUP is too slow for live use; you re-basecall the saved pod5 signal afterwards if you want SUP-quality calls on specific regions, or to pick up a newer Dorado model version, or to add methylation calls if you didn't enable them live.
+In practice, on a decent Mac (M3 or better Apple Silicon) MinKNOW runs HAC live during the run, so by the time the flow cell finishes you already have a HAC-called BAM.
+SUP is too slow for live use - you re-basecall the saved pod5 signal afterwards if you want SUP-quality calls on specific regions, to pick up a newer Dorado model version, or to add methylation calls if you didn't enable them live.
+(If you happen to have an NVIDIA GPU, all of this is ~5× faster on HAC and ~4× faster on SUP, but you don't need it.)

 # basecall the whole run, HAC; -x auto picks CUDA on NVIDIA, Metal on Apple Silicon, CPU otherwise dorado basecaller \ -x auto \ ~/models/dna_r10.4.1_e8.2_400bps_hac@v5.2.0 \ ~/runs/2026-04-18/pod5/ > reads.hac.bam